apptools-lab/AppWorks/.github/CONTRIBUTING.md

 ### Develop Extensions

-You can add the VS Code Extension of Iceworks to the directory `extension`.
+You can add the VS Code Extension of AppWorks to the directory `extension`.

 #### Create a new Extension